 Buy A Book!

-You can find an extended version of Christmas With Children’s BBC: Bod’s Present, alongside features on festive editions of Play School, Watch, Rentaghost, Quincy’s Quest, The Ghosts Of Motley Hall, Magpie and Chorlton And The Wheelies, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an extended version of Christmas With Children’s BBC: Bod’s Present, alongside plenty more on how children’s television celebrated Christmas in the seventies and eighties including previously unpublished features on The Ghosts Of Motley Hall and Chorlton And The Wheelies, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 You can get Can’t Help Thinking About Me in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 You can rest assured it will not be given to Alberto Frog to fashion into some unspeakable seasonal milkshake latte.

 You can hear Justin Lewis talking about Bod‘s long-forgotten Watch With Mother contemporary Thomas in Looks Unfamiliar here.